 Note: if you want to avoid frying the Brussels sprouts, you can use an oven or an air fryer to achieve crispy leaves.

 Air Fryer: Set to the highest setting.
 You only need a couple minutes for the outer layers.
-For the inner layers, lower the temp to 350 for about 8-10 minutes.
+For the inner layers, lower the temperature to 350 degrees for about 8-10 minutes.

-Baking: Preheat oven to 425.
+Baking: Preheat oven to 425 degrees.
 Line a sheet tray with parchment paper.
-Toss the outer layers in olive oil, salt, and pepper and bake for about 7-10 minutes or until super crispy to your liking.
-Then, bake the rest at 350 for about 15-20 minutes, also tossing in oil, salt, and pepper.
+Toss the outer layers in olive oil, salt, and pepper and bake for 7-10 minutes or until super crispy to your liking.
+Then, bake the rest at 350 degrees for 15-20 minutes, also tossing in oil, salt, and pepper.